martinberger/n-queens-with-lines/README.md

     javac *.java

 on the command line.

-In order to run the built-in test suite, use:
+**Testing the code.** The built-in suite of 26 tests can be run from the command line by invoking

     java Tests